Buildings insurance

 • Fitted kitchens and bathrooms

 Policies vary so it’s important to check your policy wording to see exactly what it includes.
+You may need to pay an additional premium for some cover.

 What extra cover can I add to buildings insurance?